Postnuptial Agreement Lawyer in Nashville

 - Is a postnuptial agreement enforceable in Tennessee?
 Yes, postnuptial agreements are enforceable in Tennessee as long as they meet specific legal requirements, such as full disclosure of assets, voluntary consent from both spouses, and fairness in the terms.

 - Do both spouses need to have separate attorneys for a postnuptial agreement?
-While it’s not required, it is strongly recommended that each spouse has their own attorney.
+While it's not required, it is strongly recommended that each spouse have their attorney.
 Having separate legal representation ensures that both parties fully understand the agreement and their rights, reducing the risk of future disputes.

 - Can a postnuptial agreement address child custody and support?
 No, postnuptial agreements typically do not cover child custody or support.
 These matters are generally handled separately through family law proceedings.
 However, some general provisions regarding financial responsibilities for children may be included.